 In many cases they happened to captain the side when the regular captain was unavailable due to injury or illness (or other reasons, as in 2018).
 In the earlier years some teams such as South Africa were not quite settled and had to frequently make changes.
 And West Indies in the early years had an informal rule that the captain for a particular Test had to be from the country where it was being played.

-A short list, with some well-known players such as Brown, Harvey, Shastri and Rahane.
 Mortaza was particularly lucky as he was injured for most of the match while Shakib deputised for him in Bangladesh’s second Test win and the first away from home.
-Of these, only Rahane might captain his team again.
-But that would only be if the incumbent is unavailable for some reason.
+That was against what can best be called a West Indies C team, as those from the A and B Test teams boycotted the series.

-A sprinkling of well-known players here.
-Headley should have captained the West Indies earlier but for the long-established principle that only white men could captain the side.
-Adhikari’s draw made him a hero at that time as India had just lost 3 Tests in a row, all by heavy margins.
+Headley should have captained the West Indies earlier but for the long-established principle that only those of European ancestry could captain the side.

 Hemu Adhikari was thought to have done a good job as his team had lost the last three Tests by heavy margins.
 He was India’s 4th captain in the final match of a 5-Test series.

 Also note the five who captained in their only Tests: CA Smith (Eng), AR Richards (SA), JH Anderson (SA), N Betancourt (WI), HM Taberer (SA).